alex-gph1/python-manim-sandbox-mcp/docs/FAQ_AND_LIMITATIONS.md

 - `jupyter` - Interactive computing

 **Q: Can I install additional packages?**
-A: No, the sandbox environment is read-only for security.
-All commonly needed packages are pre-installed.
+A: Yes, while all commonly needed packages are pre-installed, the install commands can be used to safely install packaged that do not require sudo permissions.

 ### 2. Code Execution